radius-project/docs/docs/content/contributing/maintainers/docs-maintainers.md

    git merge --no-ff --no-commit v1.0
    ```

 1. Make sure included files look accurate.
 Inspect any merge conflicts in VS Code.
 Remove configuration changes or version information that does not need to be merged.
+Examples of files that usually shouldn't be merged:
+   - docs/config.toml
+   - docs/layouts/partials/hooks/body-end.html
+   - docsy sub-module
 1. Commit the staged changes and push to the upmerge branch (`upmerge_MM-DD`).
 1. Open a PR from the upmerge branch to the upcoming release branch (`edge`).
 1. Review the PR and double check that no unintended changes were pushed to the upmerge branch.